 With which platform one should learn how to start a blog?

-Choosing where you want to build blog is pretty much the first thing you have to do.
-I’m going to take a leap and assume you’ve heard of WordPress, and this is the platform I advocate.
-It’s massive.
+Choosing where you want to build a blog is pretty much the first thing you have to do.
+You can choose between website builders or self-host your blog.

-How does it work?
 WordPress is a blogging software as well as a framework for web development.

 It’s by far one of the biggest blogging platforms in the world, with countless plugins and add-ons and almost infinite ways to design and layout your blog.

-In computing terms, a plug-in (or plugin, add-on, or extension) is a software component that adds a specific feature to an existing computer program. … In other words, plugins allow additional functions to be performed on top of the default functions the particular software or website is designed for.
+In computing terms, a plug-in (or plug-in, add-on, or extension) is a software component that adds a specific feature to an existing computer program. … In other words, plug-ins allow additional functions to be performed on top of the default functions the particular software or website is designed for.